 There are a number of types of CAPTCHA, but image CAPTCHAs seem to be the most prevalent.
 Also, as computer bots get more sophisticated, CAPTCHAs are getting more and more complex or difficult to decipher, even for human users.

-All CAPTCHAs introduce some kind of usability hurdle, but in most instances they also present significant accessibility barriers.
+All CAPTCHAs introduce some kind of usability hurdle, but in many instances they also present significant accessibility barriers.

-If a test that requires user interaction is deemed necessary, it is suggested that this be something no more complicated than directing the user to enter a specific, randomly generated string into a text input, such as “Enter ‘syi339’”, or possibly very simple math questions, such as “What is 2+3?”
+If a test that requires user interaction is deemed necessary, it's suggested that this be something no more complicated than directing the user to enter a specific, randomly generated string into a text input, such as “Enter ‘syi339’”, or possibly very simple math questions, such as “What is 2+3?”

 However, keep in mind that logic or language questions may be extremely difficult for some users with cognitive impairments, learning difficulties or English as a second language.
 If such an approach is taken, it can be combined with other non-CAPTCHA approaches as described below.

 If an image CAPTCHA is used, follow the Web Content Accessibility Guidelines (WCAG) 2.1 guidance on image CAPTCHAs:

 CAPTCHA: If the purpose of non-text content is to confirm that content is being accessed by a person rather than a computer, then text alternatives that identify and describe the purpose of the non-text content are provided, and alternative forms of CAPTCHA using output modes for different types of sensory perception are provided to accommodate different disabilities.

 For help with this, see the following WCAG 2.1 techniques regarding the use of CAPTCHA:

 Given the accessibility issues with CAPTCHAs, Government organisations are encouraged to avoid them where possible and instead implement a number of alternative techniques to prevent or reduce access by bots.